-- Lectures: I will often invite participation in lectures, but lecture participation will not affect your grade. - Recitations: The recitations are designed to engage you in learning about management.
-In your recitations, you will apply the theories and concepts that have been introduced in the Monday lectures to real-world situations, using cases, exercises, and experiential activities.
+Recitations (15%): The recitations are designed to engage you in learning about management.
+In your recitations, you will apply the theories and concepts that have been introduced in the Monday lectures to real-world situations, using cases.
 You will also have plenty of opportunities to ask questions about the lectures and readings and review for the exams.
 You will be expected to do the required readings for each recitation in advance and come prepared to discuss them.